Evantopian/mapigen/README.md

 ## Overview

 `mapigen` acts as a universal API client generator.
-It processes any OpenAPI specification, creating a highly optimized and compressed metadata file.
+It processes any OpenAPI specification, creating a highly optimized metadata file that is compressed with zstd for a smaller footprint.
+This metadata is then decompressed at runtime in under 1ms, ensuring minimal latency.
 The `Mapi` client then uses this metadata to provide a dynamic, ready-to-use Python interface for any API, complete with authentication and validation.

 This approach is ideal for workflow orchestrators, node executors, and LLM tool integrations where performance and adaptability are critical.